Monte-Amador/rb101-foundations/lesson_2/lesson_notes.md

 - Precedence:
   In short, precedence determines the meaning of an expression.
   Another way to think of precedence is that it controls the order of evaluation.
+Operations involving operators with high precedence get evaluated before operations involving low precedence.
+When two operations involve operators of the same precedence, the operations occur left\-to\-right (or right\-to\-left in some cases). **However**, thinking of precedence in this way can sometimes lead to unexpected results when using the `||` and `&&` short\-circuit operators or the ternary operator (`a ? b : c`).
 It's safer to think of precedence as the mechanism used by Ruby to determine which operands get passed to each operator.